-Court: Parents of child who killed himself can sue Cincinnati educators
+Court: Parents of child who killed himself can sue educators

 He stayed home sick the next day, returned to school Jan.
 26 and was bullied again in the bathroom by students who took his water bottle and tried to flush it down the toilet, his parents say.
 He killed himself that evening in his bedroom.

 Taye’s parents, Cornelia Reynolds and Benyam Tate, say school officials either misrepresented bullying attacks on their son or failed to inform them.
+The court ruling says that administrators at Carson Elementary didn’t call 911 when Taye was knocked out, failed to punish the bullies, didn’t tell teachers of problems, didn’t supervise the bathroom despite repeated bullying, and withheld information.

+They “ultimately, prevented Taye’s parents from fully understanding Taye’s horrifying experience at Carson Elementary until it was too late,” wrote Judge Bernice Bouie Donald.
+The opinion noted that the school’s own safety guidelines warned that suicide can result from bullying.

 “This is a preliminary decision based on plaintiffs’ side of the story and assuming that everything they say in their complaint is true,” the defendants’ attorney, Aaron Herzig, said by email.
 “However, it does not reflect the facts as they have developed throughout this case.”

-Note: This story has been corrected to show that attorney Jennifer Branch represents the boy’s mother, not both parents.